-Our plans for a Saturday of exploring downtown St. Augustine were thwarted by some ridiculous traffic thanks to an annual seafood festival that seemed to bring every Florida resident from far and wide to the small coastal city.
+Our plans for a Saturday of exploring downtown over our long weekend in St. Augustine were thwarted by some ridiculous traffic thanks to an annual seafood festival that seemed to bring every Florida resident from far and wide to the small coastal city.
 Instead of braving that particular avenue of chaos, we spent much of the day in the car going to/from a birthday party on Anastasia Island instead then scrapped the idea of heading into town for drinks before our evening concert entirely.

 As a teen, I was a frequent visitor to Nashville’s own amphitheater, Starwood, but it shuttered shortly after I graduated college and I missed balmy nights spent out on the lawn watching Dave Matthews Band and Counting Crows each summer when they’d swing through the South on tour (does that date me or what?).
 Nashville did get a fancy new amphitheater right on the waterfront and I’ve loved the couple shows I’ve attended there, so when Jade asked if I’d be game for a Jason Isbell and Shovels & Rope concert, there was only one answer: DUH.